 The Pyramid of the Moon was supposed to have been built to represent the fertility goddess.
 You can only climb halfway up, and the stairs are VERY steep.
 Be careful.

-Nahuatl is the language of the Aztecs/early Mesoamericans and is still spoken in this area.
-You’ll notice Nahuatl words all over Mexico, it is very different from Spanish.
+Nahuatl is the language of the Aztecs/early Mesoamericans and is still spoken in this area, and is the second most spoken language in all of Mexico.
+You’ll notice Nahuatl words because it is very different from Spanish.
 Actually not at all like Spanish, not even close.
 The Nahual people arrived in Mexico in the 6th century and joined with the Mexica tribe in the 13th century forming the peak of the Aztec Empire in the 15th century.
 It wasn’t until Hernan Cortez, representing Spain, came to Mexico in the 16th century that the language in Mesoamerica switched to Spanish.

 Take the metro to the Autobuses del Norte Station (Line #6-yellow) and go to Puerta (Gate) 8.
 Stand in line at the bus company “Autobuses Teotihucan” and say you want to go to Los Piramides.
 The price should be 80 pesos ($6.16USD).
 After you get your ticket, go outside to wait for your bus.
 Make sure it says “Los Piramides” on the outside.
 Buses depart every 15 minutes starting from 6AM.
 The bus ride will take 45 mins to 1 hour.